 - if the period of the TCA is over three months, the funded service provider providing the placement convenes a case plan review meeting

-- FACS ensures attendance at the case review meeting by a caseworker with decision making delegation.
+- DCJ ensures attendance at the case review meeting by a caseworker with decision making delegation.

 What is respite?